MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Update Azure Managed Grafana SDK Version

-We have identified that an older SDK version has been used to manage or access your Grafana workspace.
-To get access to all the latest functionality, it is recommended that you switch to use the latest SDK version.
+We identified that an older SDK version has been used to manage or access your Grafana workspace.
+To get access to all the latest functionality, it's recommended that you switch to use the latest SDK version.

 Learn more about [Grafana Dashboard - UpdateAzureManagedGrafanaSDK (Update Azure Managed Grafana SDK Version)](https://aka.ms/GrafanaPortalLearnMore).